ParkfieldOrg/Sakurabook/en/create-staff.md

 ## Videoconferencing

 Another option for your staff if they are not available in person.
 You can use Zoom videoconferencing for your online appointments.
 Mark online availability using the `Zoom` checkbox.
 A tiny detail, you need to [Connect Zoom](./connect-zoom.md) to make this functionality work.

+Moreover, you can have both online and offline locations.

 ![Alt text](../img/Screenshot%202022-08-30%20at%2013.28.16.png?raw=true "Sakurabook Videoconferencing")